junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 **Threat:** A compromised LV can orchestrate attacks, such as approving malicious attestations, wrongly aggregating attestation results or leaking sensitive evidence.
 This is a single point of failure from a trust perspective.

 **Mitigation:** The LV MUST be hardened and operate in a secure environment.
 Its operation SHOULD be auditable.
-Sub Verifiers (SVs) should be designed to minimize the trust placed in the LV.
+Component Verifier (CVs) should be designed to minimize the trust placed in the LV.

-##### Communication Security (LV <-> SV)
+##### Communication Security (LV <-> CV)

 **Threat:** Eavesdropping or manipulation of evidence/results in transit.
-**Mitigation:** All communications between the LV and SVs MUST be mutually authenticated and confidential (e.g., using TLS with client authentication).
+**Mitigation:** All communications between the LV and CVs MUST be mutually authenticated and confidential (e.g., using TLS with client authentication).
 This ensures integrity, confidentiality, and authenticity of the messages exchanged between the Verifiers.

-##### Evidence Integrity and Origin Authentication (LV -> SV)
+##### Evidence Integrity and Origin Authentication (LV -> CV)

-**Threat:** The LV could forward manipulated evidence to a SV, or an attacker could inject fake evidence.
+**Threat:** The LV could forward manipulated evidence to a CV, or an attacker could inject fake evidence.
 **Mitigation:** The conceptual message containing the Component Evidence MUST be integrity-protected and authenticated.
 If the Component Evidence is natively signed by the Component Attester, the CV can verify it directly.
 If the Component Evidence lacks inherent signatures (e.g., in UCCS), the LV MUST sign the forwarded evidence bundle using a key that the CV trusts.
 This prevents the LV from undetectably altering the evidence.

-##### Results Integrity and Origin Authentication (SV -> LV)
+##### Results Integrity and Origin Authentication (CV -> LV)

-**Threat:** Partial Attestation Results could be manipulated in transit or forged by a malicious SV.
+**Threat:** Partial Attestation Results could be manipulated in transit or forged by a malicious CV.
-**Mitigation:** Each Partial Attestation Result MUST be digitally signed by the SV.
-The LV MUST validate these signatures using trusted keys for each SV before aggregating them into the AAR.
+**Mitigation:** Each Partial Attestation Result MUST be digitally signed by the CV.
+The LV MUST validate these signatures using trusted keys for each CV before aggregating them into the AAR.

-##### Confidentiality of Evidence

-**Threat:** Sensitive information in Evidence may be exposed to the LV or eavesdroppers on the LV-CV link, even if the CV does not require it for appraisal.
-**Mitigation:** Evidence **SHOULD** be cryptographically or logically confined such that the LV cannot access its plaintext.
-If confinement is not feasible, the LV's platform **MUST** be hardened and attested to provide a high-assurance confidential computing base.

 ##### Replay Attacks

-**Threat:** An adversary sub Verifier replays old Evidence or Attestation Results.
+**Threat:** An adversary Component Verifier replays old Evidence or Attestation Results.
 **Mitigation:** The LV is responsible for enforcing freshness (via nonces, epochs, or timestamps).
-This freshness value MUST be propagated to SVs and back to the LV, to ensure final AR can be validated against the original challenge.
+This freshness value MUST be propagated to CVs and back to the LV, to ensure final AR can be validated against the original challenge.

 ### Cascaded Pattern

-The cascaded pattern distributes trust but requires each Verifier in the chain to be trusted to correctly handle and forward data.
+The cascaded pattern distributes trust but requires each Verifier in the chain to be trusted to correctly handle and forward  Attestation messages.
 The chain's security is only as strong as its weakest link.

 #### Threats and Mitigations